energyquantified/eq-python-client/docs/userguide/period-instances.rst

 .. important::

-    All operations under ``eq.period_instances.*`` return
-    period-based series or lists of period-based series.

     We recommend reading the section on
     :doc:`period-based series <../userguide/periods>`
-    before continuing to learn how to convert a :py:class:`Periodseries <energyquantified.data.Periodseries>` into a
-    :py:class:`Timeseries <energyquantified.data.Timeseries>`.
+    before continuing, as all operations here return period-based series or lists of period-based series.

 A note on REMIT data